cookiejar/cookietemple/docs/sync.rst

 The basic sync command syntax is: ``$ cookietemple sync [PROJECT_DIR] --SET_TOKEN ([PAT] [GITHUB_USERNAME]) --CHECK_UPDATE``

 Running sync manually on an active cookietemple project with a Github repo, you should never ever have to set the ``PAT`` or ``GITHUB_USERNAME``.
-These are options that are only required for the ``sync_project`` workflow for automatic sycning.
+These are options that are only required for the ``sync_project`` workflow for automatic syncing.
 So: **You never need to care about these parameters when calling cookietemple sync manually**.

 An important parameter is ``PROJECT_DIR``.
 This parameter contains the (relative) path to the cookietemple projects top level directory, you would like to sync.